 All undergraduate students admitted to the Brooklyn Campus are required to demonstrate basic computer skills in each of the following areas prior to graduation: (1) MS Windows, (2) MS Word, and (3) Internet /e-mail skills.

-As a pilot, LIU Brooklyn is also testing information literacy competencies.
-Scores on these questions are for informational purposes only, which will be forwarded to the Library.
+As a pilot, LIU Brooklyn is also testing information and technological literacy competencies.
+Scores on these questions are for informational purposes only.

 You have several choices and can satisfy the requirement through one of the three options: